 Think of heatmaps as X-Ray films.
 They show a detailed picture (in the form of graphical representation) of how users interact with your site or store.
 You can observe how far users scroll, where they click the most, and the products or pages they like or dislike.

 Such data is precisely what you need to make your platform more user-friendly, drive more traffic, and improve your conversion optimization strategies.

 But, if you think that any heatmap would work wonders for your e-commerce site, you’re absolutely wrong!

-E-commerce websites are highly dynamic in nature.
-They have more interactive elements and “behind login page” elements like orders, cart page, etc. than any other site.
+eCommerce websites are highly dynamic.
+They have more interactive elements and “behind login page” elements like orders, cart page, etc., than any other site.
 Such pages shed visitor interaction and information, which typically serves as the primary data for businesses to use to draw page performance conclusions, find elemental distractions, and improve overall customer experience.

 This is where Dynamic Heatmaps save the day!